michaelgsuttles/Capstone/README.md

 ## Future work

+* Implement a Densely Connected Convolutional Network instead of a ResNet-50, which has been shown to have a higher degree of accuracy.
 * Further refine model to account for errors (for example, along border of image).
-* Implement a Densely Connected Convolutional Network, which has been shown to have the highest degree of accuracy.
 * Look into an ensemble model, which can result in higher accuracy.

 ## For further information